 6. Decreases Amniotic Fluid

 Although there are many potential causes for developing low amniotic fluid, maternal dehydration can be the most common.
 Amniotic fluid is the support system for your baby.
-Low amniotic fluid, especially in the early stages of pregnancy, could lead to birth defects in the baby or in some severe cases,
+Low amniotic fluid, especially in the early stages of pregnancy, could lead to birth defects in the baby or in some severe cases, even miscarriage.
+If you are in the last trimester, low amniotic fluid could cause preterm labor or labor complications which might lead to emergency cesarean delivery.

 7. Reduces Breast Milk Production